 When your computer, TV, DVD player, or other electronic equipment becomes too old or obsolete to sell or give away, you should recycle rather than throwing it away.
 Some electronics can leach lead, mercury, and other hazardous materials into the environment.
 If you're a resident of Nassau County, Long Island, New York, you'll want to do all you can to preserve the natural beauty of your area.
 Here are several ways to recycle in Nassau County, ranging from taking electronics to a waste collection event to using Freecycle.

-If your electronic equipment is in working order, instead of disposing of it, you might consider giving it away for free on Freecycle.
-Through a website interface, you can list items that you want to get rid of or give away.
-You can also read listings by people who are in search of certain items.
+If your electronic equipment is in working order, you might consider giving it away for free on Freecycle.
+Freecycle is a grassroots, non-profit list used by more than 9 million people worldwide as a way to keep working, usable items out of landfills.
+Through a website interface, you can list items that you want to offload as well as read listings by people who are in search of certain items.

 Not all electronic devices are considered recyclable electronic waste in New York State.
 If an item is considered acceptable electronic waste, different towns in Long Island host "e-cycling events" where you can drop off these items.

 Recyclable items include televisions, computer monitors, computer devices, keyboards, fax machines, scanners, printers, VCR's, DVR's, digital converter boxes, cable boxes, and video game consoles.
 These items need to be less than 100 pounds.

 Items not considered recyclable include cameras, video cameras, radios, big household appliances like washers, dryers, dishwashers, refrigerators, ovens, microwaves, telephones, calculators, GPS devices, cash registers, and medical equipment.
 If you can't sell it or get rid of it, you must leave these items to be picked up as part of regular garbage pickup.
 Make sure to check with your town to see if it's necessary to notify the sanitation department in advance of leaving the items out for collection.